-Indeed, the prospects of ornamental fisheries have been emerging substantially as a lucrative horizontally integrated commercial aquaculture venture.
+The prospects of ornamental fisheries have been emerging substantially as a lucrative horizontally integrated commercial aquaculture venture.
 Though, the ornamental fish keeping which started as a hobby across the world, owing to its burgeoning demand in national and international markets, has turned out to be a commercially traded commodity in different parts of the world (Ukaonu et al. 2011).
-Thus, it has been estimated that over 1.5 million people are engaged in this sector, and over 3.5 million hobbyists constitute the trade in the world (Dey, 2010).
-The ornamental fish sector has been recognized for its ability to generate employment opportunities, alleviating poverty and contributing to the growth of national income by enhancing foreign exchange earnings.
+Indeed, Stallard (1994) found that The Department of Ichthyology and Fisheries Sciences at Rhodes University, Republic of South Africa, had concentrated its efforts in the past on the culture of food fish, but has switched its focus towards ornamental fish, as they believe that "it was better to create jobs in paying businesses so that people can buy food, than to try and develop 'cheap' protein sources and never elevating people's standard of living".
+The ornamental fish sector has been recognized for its ability to generate employment opportunities and contributing to the growth of national income by enhancing foreign exchange earnings.
 With the phenomenal increase in the demand of ornamental fishes worldwide, more countries have realized the economic potential of this sector and intervened directly to promote its development (Lee, 2005).
-Ornamental fish culture has made a paradigm shift among entrepreneurs ushering in economic development.
-Production of animals for the aquarium hobbyist trade is a rapidly growing sector of the aquaculture industry, and it will continue to become more important as restrictions are placed on collecting animals from the wild (Tlusty, 2001).
-It is quite clear that the global ornamental fish industry has been growing steadily over the years, and an increasing number of entrepreneurs are becoming interested in the trade (Gurumayum and Goswami, 2002).
-Moreover, the ornamental fish trade is a booming business across the globe, and the ancillary activities associated with the sector such as supplementary feed, medications and manufacturing of chemicals and providing aquarium support services provides opportunities of business for breeders, farmers, aquarists and other people (Itzkovich, 2011).
-Thus, it is important to understand the current livelihood patterns of the people involved in this sector.
-Livelihood does not only mean the activities that people carry out to earn a living but also the different elements that contribute to or affect their ability to ensure a living for themselves which includes the assets that enable them to gain access to human, natural, social, financial, physical capital and its use to satisfy basic needs (Messer and Townsley, 2003).
+And, production of animals for the aquarium hobbyist trade is a rapidly growing sector of the aquaculture industry, and it will continue to become more important as restrictions are placed on collecting animals from the wild (Tlusty, 2001).
+Gurumayum and Goswami (2002) studied that ornamental fish culture has made a paradigm shift among entrepreneurs ushering in economic development.
+It is quite clear that the global ornamental fish industry has been growing steadily over the years, and an increasing number of entrepreneurs are becoming interested in the trade.

-2.3 Fisheries Bio-security and Fisheries Biosecurity Division
+2.3 Fisheries Biosecurity Division (FBD)

-Ornamental plants and animals that are accidentally or purposely released into the wild can establish reproducing populations, often with disastrous impacts on native aquatic ecology.
-Once established, aquatic pests can be very difficult, if not impossible to be destroyed.
-This is where the needs of bio-security element existed.
-Thus, Bio-security is a set of the practices and procedures used to prevent the introduction, emergence, spread, and persistence of infectious agents and disease within and around fish production and holding facilities.
-In general terms, it is a strategic and integrated approach to analyzing and managing relevant risks to fish health and associated risks to the environment.
-These practices help eliminate conditions that can enhance disease susceptibility among the fish and applicable to all levels of the ornamental fish industry, producers, wholesalers, retailers and last but not least, the hobbyists.
-Year 1995, DOF became a member of the World Trade Organization (WTO).
-Thus, Malaysia had also ratified the Sanitary and Phytosanitary (SPS) Agreement that was designed to protect human, animal and plant life or health in its member countries.
-FBD is mandated to ensure that the spread of fish diseases is contained and that fish and fishery products are free from contaminants for safe consumption.
+Bio-security is a set of the practices and procedures used to prevent the introduction, emergence, spread, and persistence of infectious agents and disease within and around fish production and holding facilities.
+Basically in general terms, it is a strategic and integrated approach to analyzing and managing relevant risks to fish health and associated risks to the environment.
+These practices help eliminate conditions that can enhance disease susceptibility among the fish and applicable to all levels of the ornamental fish industry, producers, wholesalers, retailers and the hobbyists.
+In year 1995, DOF became a member of the World Trade Organization (WTO) and had also ratified the Sanitary and Phytosanitary (SPS) Agreement that was designed to protect human, animal and plant life or health in its member countries.
+Since the FBD was mandated directly, FBD need to ensure that the spread of fish diseases is contained and that fish and fishery products are free from contaminants for safe consumption for human.
 In achieving these objectives, FBD conducts activities including official control, official analysis and official guarantee at the primary production of the supply chain, such as in aquaculture farms, fishing vessels, feed mills and fish meal manufacturing plants (Hemalatha R. S., 2014).

-2.4 Geographic Information System (GIS)
+2.4 Geographic Information System (GIS) and Remote Sensing